iterati/lumino/README.md

 ## Primes

 Some modes will use animation primes as a base for the mode.
 Primes, like Modes, are defined and documented in **modes.h** Primes should be at the top of the file above the modes.
-There are currently 3 Primes:
+There are currently 5 Primes:

 * Strobe - On/off through up to an 8 color palette
 * Tracer - Tracer/color through up to an 8 color palette (plus tracer color)
 * Blink-E - Color/color/color../blank through up to an 8 color palette
 * Morph - Color blends to next color/blank time through an up to 8 color palette
+* Fade - Color fades in or out/blank through up to an 8 color palette

 ### StrobePrime(color time, blank time)